Can Fine-Tuning Erase Your Edits? On the Fragile Coexistence of Knowledge Editing and Adaptation: Related work

-KE aims to update factual knowledge in LLMs without full retraining.
+\paragraph{Knowledge Editing.} KE aims to update factual knowledge in LLMs~\citep{youssef-etal-2023-give, petroni-etal-2019-language} without full retraining.
 Early causal-intervention and direct-weight methods showed that factual associations can be localized and modified~\citep{meng2023locatingeditingfactualassociations,mitchell2022fast}.
 Scalable multi-edit approaches followed, notably MEMIT \citep{meng2023masseditingmemorytransformer}, which supports thousands of edits, and AlphaEdit \citep{fang2025alphaeditnullspaceconstrainedknowledge}, which constrains perturbations to null spaces to minimize interference with unrelated knowledge.
-Broader surveys consolidating methods, benchmarks, and evaluation pitfalls provide an overview of the field \citep{mazzia2024surveyknowledgeeditingneural, wang2023surveyke}.
+Unlike the above locate-then-edit methods, hypernetwork-based approaches, such as MEND~\citep{mitchell2022fast}, use compact auxiliary editing networks that leverage a single input-output pair to quickly apply localized adjustments to a pre-trained model’s weights~\citep{li2025reinforced}.
+Parameter-preserving KEs~\citep{zheng-etal-2023-edit, youssef-etal-2026-persuasion} leverage the strong in-context abilities of LLMs~\citep{youssef-etal-2024-queen} or external memories~\citep{mitchell2022memorybasedmodeleditingscale, wang2024wise}.
+More comprehensive surveys have since consolidated various methods, benchmarks, and evaluation challenges, providing a broad overview of the field~\citep{mazzia2024surveyknowledgeeditingneural, wang2023surveyke}.

-Evaluation has coalesced around datasets COUNTERFACT and zsRE, using metrics that assess direct editing success (Efficacy Success), paraphrase generalization, and impact on non-target knowledge (locality) \citep{levy-etal-2017-zero, meng2023masseditingmemorytransformer,mitchell2022fast}.
-At the same time, several works have investigated limitations, such as instability under sequential/multi-point edits, scope miscalibration, and side-effects on unrelated knowledge \citep{mitchell2022memorybasedmodeleditingscale,li2024pitfalls}.
-Alternatives to parameter updates, such as in-context knowledge editing (IKE)~\citep{zheng-etal-2023-edit}, demonstrate some advantages in generalization and reduced side-effects.
-KE is also closely connected to unlearning and ``knowledge washing'' that removes or suppresses stored knowledge at scale \citep{wang2025large}.
-Despite rapid progress, \textbf{most KE studies evaluate edits in isolation}, leaving open whether edits persist when models are subsequently adapted and updated to downstream tasks.
+Evaluation has been focused around two datasets: \cf and \zsre, using metrics that assess direct editing success (efficacy), paraphrase generalization (efficacy with paraphrased queries), and impact on non-target knowledge (locality, also known as neighborhood success) \citep{meng2023masseditingmemorytransformer,mitchell2022fast}.
+Concurrently, several studies have investigated limitations, including instability under sequential/multi-point edits, scope miscalibration, and side effects on unrelated knowledge \citep{mitchell2022memorybasedmodeleditingscale,li2024pitfalls}.
+KE is also closely connected to unlearning and ``knowledge washing'', which removes or suppresses stored knowledge at scale \citep{wang2025large}.
+Despite rapid progress, \textbf{most KE studies evaluate edits in isolation}, leaving open whether edits persist when models are subsequently adapted to downstream tasks.